Family: Fabaceae (Pea family).

 Sallow Wattle. in its native habitat.
 Croajingalong National Park.

-White Sallow Wattle.
+White Sallow Wattle (A. floribunda).
 It has paler flowers and narrower flower clusters and narrower leaves.
 Garden specimen.